lernlink/moodle-enrol_semco/README.md

 After installing the plugin and after the automatic configurtion, it is ready to use with SEMCO.

 To configure the plugin and its behaviour, please visit:
-Site administration -> Plugins -> Enrolments -> Semco
+Site administration -> Plugins -> Enrolments -> SEMCO

 There, you find two sections: